ewoodhead/npa-hierarchy/README.md

 PDFEAS
 ```

-Operator expressions can include variables, which may be defined elsewhere or arguments to a function, as long as the variable names won't be confused for a dichotomic operator or projector.
+Operator expressions can include variables, which may be defined elsewhere or function parameters, as long as the variable names won't be confused for a dichotomic operator or projector.
 An invocation of the `solve-problem` macro is itself an expression that returns three values.
 So a convienient way to study a family of problems could be to wrap it in a function definition, e.g.
 ```
 (defun tilted-chsh (b a)
   (solve-problem